csteinmetz1/flowEQ/README.md

 First introduced in the [seminal AES paper](http://www.aes.org/e-lib/browse.cfm?elib=16171) by George Massenburg in 1972, the parametric equalizer has become the defacto format for providing control over timbral shaping.
 These equalizers often feature multiple bands, each of with their own center frequency, gain, and Q controls.
-This provides the audio engineer with great freedom over the shape of the filters transfer function.
+This provides the audio engineer with great freedom over the shape of the filters' transfer function.

 ![GML 8200](img/gml.jpg)
 > GML 8200 (Legendary Class A, 2-channel, 5-band parametric equalizer)